datarobot-oss/terraform-aws-dr-infra/README.md

 - `create_postgres` to create a new Amazon RDS for PostgreSQL instance

 #### Description
-Uses the [terraform-aws-rds](https://github.com/terraform-aws-modules/terraform-aws-rds) module to create a new RDS postgres instance to be used by the DataRobot application.
+Uses the [terraform-aws-rds](https://github.com/terraform-aws-modules/terraform-aws-rds) module to create a new RDS postgres instance for use by the DataRobot application.

 #### IAM Policy
 ```